2025 Clemson Tigers women's soccer team

-The 2025 Clemson Tigers women's soccer team represents Clemson University during the 2025 NCAA Division I women's soccer season.
-The Tigers are led by head coach Ed Radwanski, in his fifteenth season.
-The Tigers home games are played at Riggs Field in Clemson, South Carolina.
-This is the team's 32nd season playing organized soccer, and all of those seasons were played in the Atlantic Coast Conference.
+The 2025 Clemson Tigers women's soccer team represented Clemson University during the 2025 NCAA Division I women's soccer season.
+The Tigers were led by head coach Ed Radwanski, in his fifteenth season.
+The Tigers home games were played at Riggs Field in Clemson, South Carolina.
+This was the team's 32nd season playing organized soccer, and all of those seasons were played in the Atlantic Coast Conference.